bengler/checkpoint/README.md

 ### Set up database

-thor development:setup
+    rake db:bootstrap
+    rake db:seed
+    rake db:test:prepare

 This creates the postgreSQL user for the project.
 Notice how we're giving the user not only superpowers, but the ability to create databases.
-This is for automated testing purposes
+This is for automated testing purposes.

 ### Pagackes and dependencies